pkozul/ha-tts-bluetooth-speaker/README.md

 sudo systemctl enable pulseaudio.service
 ```

-### 5) Add the TTS Bluetooth Speaker to HA

-Copy the TTS Bluetooth Speaker component (from this GitHub repo)
-**custom_components/media_player/tts_bluetooth_speaker.py** and save it to your Home Assistant config directory.

-### 6) Add the (new) Bluetooth Tracker to HA

-Copy the Bluetooth Tracker component (from this GitHub repo)
-**custom_components/device_tracker/bluetooth_tracker.py** and save it to your Home Assistant config directory.

-### 7) Create a script to pair the Bluetooth speaker at startup
+### 5) Create a script to pair the Bluetooth speaker at startup

 This step assumes you have already trusted and paired your Bluetooth speaker (using `bluetoothctl`).
 That utility will also display the Bluetooth address for your speaker.

-Create the file `/home/pi/.homeassistant/scripts/pair_bluetooth.sh` and add the following to it.
+Create the file `[PATH_TO_YOUR_HOME_ASSSISTANT]/scripts/pair_bluetooth.sh` and add the following to it.
 Make sure to replace the Bluetooth address with that of your Bluetooth speaker.

 ```
 #!/bin/bash